-JIRA and Confluence are both Atlassian products that work even better together.
-Teams can leverage the strengths of Confluence for knowledge management and the strengths of JIRA for work management.
-Organization can define work in Confluence and easily import into JIRA for execution and delivery.
+JIRA and Confluence are two products that work even better together.
+Teams can use the strengths of Confluence for knowledge management, and the strengths of JIRA for work management.
+Work can be defined in Confluence and easily imported into JIRA for execution and delivery.
 For example, many teams will do kickoff planning in Confluence.
 Teams can organize around roadmaps and drill into requirements all within one conversation using shared Confluence pages.
 It’s easy to migrate requirements over to JIRA for execution and delivery.
 Each requirement can be broken down into tasks and flexibly assigned across the team for delivery.
 Managers can get a detailed, real-time status of projects with the powerful search and reporting features in JIRA.

 Collecting adhoc team action items

-At Atlassian we’re focused on helping all teams collaborate more efficiently.
+At Atlassian, we’re focused on helping all teams collaborate more efficiently.
 When goals become shared, the team must collaborate to move forward.
 Effective collaboration amongst people requires sharing of knowledge, work, and assets.
 As teams learn more about their goals and plans, that knowledge needs to be shared across the team.
-As teams work together they create assets that one another need.
-For example, a marketing team will have customer research, go to market plans, and common logos to share.
+As teams work together, they create assets that will need to be shared.
+For example, a marketing team will have customer research, go to market plans, and have common logos to share.
 Confluence helps teams work together by working as a common platform to share all of these resources.

 The tasks live right alongside your meeting agenda.

 Confluence enriches the core task management set by allowing users to see the tasks they have across the instance as either the creator or the assignee.
 You can now see the status of tasks you have, as well as those you’ve assigned to other people on the team.
 Users can now tag tasks with due dates to help keep everyone on the team aware of key team deliverables.